 This Chapel is a “virtual hangout” that connects revival developers and researchers with THP, with each other, and with like-minded folks engaged in activities serving the posterity of our common interest and THP’s mission:

-- Discover and document the true origins of digital display typefaces first designed during the 19th- or early-20th century.
+- Discover and document the origins of display typefaces first designed during the 19th- or early-20th century.

-- Publish a series of textbooks on this subject illustrating and documenting the origins of available digital revivals.
+- Publish a series of textbooks on this subject illustrating available digital revivals.

-- Recruit, coordinate and facilitate the work of revival developers who provide digital specimens to illustrate the textbooks.
+- Recruit, coordinate and facilitate the work of revival developers who provide specimens for the textbooks.